 - If you switch to a pension fund with higher benefits.

-- If you wish to compensate for missing insurance years due to a gap in employment, e.g. through pregnancy, study, unemployment or residence abroad.
+- If you wish to compensate for missing insurance years due to a gap in employment, e.g. through pregnancy, studying, unemployment or a stay abroad.

 - If you are planning early retirement.